-- transparency of the mechanism for defining the size of dividend payment; - short-term (immediate balance between income) and long-term (Company development) shareholder interests; - focus on increasing the Company's investment appeal and market capitalization.
+- balance between short-term (immediate income) and long-term (Company development) shareholder interests; - focus on increasing the Company's investment appeal and market capitalization.

 The Company may decide to pay (declare) dividends on shares and pay them subject to restrictions per Article 43 of the Federal Law "On Joint-Stock Companies".